chuckconway/conway-endpoints/README.md

 ### 1. Defining the incoming type and the outgoing type

-When you know the incoming and outgoing types.
-A good example  is when you request save a user to the database and return the newly saved user to the caller.
+When the incoming and outgoing types are known.

+For example,  user details are posted to an endpoint and the endpointed returns the saved user to the caller.

 ```c#
 public class KnownIncomingAndOutgoingTypesEndpoint : EndpointBase<UserDetailsRequest, UserDetailsResponse>